andymeneely/squib/README.md

 Of course, you can always import your game data other ways using just Ruby.
 There's nothing special about Squib's methods other than their convenience.

+###Quantity Explosion

+If you want more than one copy of a card, then have a column called `Qty` and fill it with counts.
+Squib's `xlsx` and `csv` methods will automatically expand those rows according to those counts.
+You can also customize that "Qty" to anything you like by setting the `explode` option (e.g. `explode: 'Quantity'`).
+See the `excel.rb` and the `csv_import.rb` samples found [here](https://github.com/andymeneely/squib/tree/master/samples/) for an example.

 ## Making Squib Verbose

 By default, Squib's logger is set to WARN, but more fine-grained logging is embedded in the code.
 To set the logger, just put this at the top of your script: